Traditional Arts Apprenticeship Grant

 In June of 2013 Anjana culminated her training with a full-length 3-hour performance or what is called arangetram in Hindi.
 She was accompanied by Sri Surya Sundarajan on the violin and Sri Gaurish Chandrasekhar on the mridangam.
 It was held at Bedford High School and over 300 community members were in attendance.
 Anjana’s extensive program included a repertoire of classical pieces composed over the past 400 years and an impressive array of vocal styles.
 For more on her performance and other concerts presented by the students of Sandhya Sridhar, click here.

 The State Arts Council’s Heritage and Traditional Arts Program identifies, documents, preserves, and promotes traditional arts and artists in New Hampshire so they continue to be a visible and vital aspect of the state’s living cultural heritage.
 The program administers grants, program services, and technical support to organizations and traditional artists.
 The NH State Council on the Arts in partnership with the National Endowment for the Arts has funded Traditional Arts Apprenticeships in over 55 artistic disciplines over the past 20 years.

-For more information about the Heritage and Traditional Arts Program, contact the program coordinator, Julianne Morse.
+For more information about the Heritage and Traditional Arts Program, contact the program coordinator, Julianne Gadoury.